energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 :math:`58.6/1.0679\cdot 11.25/8.24=74.9` b€\ :sub:`2015`.
 And the extra
 cost is :math:`393/1.0679\approx 367.8` M€\ :sub:`2015`/GW.

-Belgium is strongly interconnected to neighbouring countries.
+Colombia is strongly interconnected to neighbouring countries.
 Based on an internal report of the TSO :cite:`ELIA_2016_avancementInterconnexion`, the TTC is estimated to be 6500 GW in 2020, which is in line with another study